 With this approach, advertisers set a budget based on a combination of targeting, placement, and bidding.
 But the primary reason for a new ad set (and budget) was for a different audience.

-For example, you may create two different ad sets based on targeting:
+For example, you may create two different An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. based on targeting:

 - Cold Audience (Interests or Lookalikes)

 - Warm Audience (Website Visitors, Page Likes, or Email List)